-GHS (Globally Harmonized System of Classification and Labeling of Chemicals) is an internationally agreed-upon system, created by the United Nations in 1992 and was designed to replace the various classification and labeling standards used in different countries.
-The hope is that GHS will provide consistent criteria for classification and labeling on a global level and ensure the safe production, transport, handling, use, and disposal of hazardous materials.
+GHS (which stands for "Globally Harmonized System of Classification and Labeling of Chemicals") is an internationally agreed-upon system, created by the United Nations in 1992 to replace the varied classification and labeling standards used in different countries.
+GHS aims to provide consistent criteria for classification and labeling on a global level and ensure the safe production, transport, handling, use, and disposal of hazardous materials.

 Three important ways businesses must meet GHS rules:

 - Have proper GHS labels on hazardous chemicals